RedHatInsights/insights-frontend-storybook/src/docs/components/invalidObject/README.md

-# Spinner
+# Invalid Object

-This component is used to show when the requested object does not exits
+This component is used to show when the requested object does not exist

 ## Usage